noahehall/theBookOfNoah/linux/docker/docker.md

     - -i and -t are used together for running interactive programs like a shell in an interactive container

     - `-d | --detached`
-      - the container will run in the background without being attached to any input/output stream
+      - the container will run in the background (as a daemon) without being attached to any input/output stream
       - a container UID will be returned
     - `--name`
       - assign a name to the container